-Mr. Burth is also eligible to participate in the Two-Year Leadership Team Bonus incentive, of which payout and conditions are based on the Company's 2021 net revenue, adjusted EBITDA and certain other performance metrics (including the Company's branded net revenue CAGR for the 2021 year over the 2019 year being equal or greater than 6.3%), and which rewards Company performance through the 2021 year.
+Mr. Burth is also eligible to participate in the Two-Year Leadership Team Bonus incentive, of which payout and conditions are based on the Company's 2021 net revenue, adjusted EBITDA and certain other performance metrics (including the Company's branded net revenue CAGR for the 2021 year over the 2019 year for existing brands), and which rewards Company performance through the 2021 year.
 Mr. Burth's potential Two-Year Leadership Team Bonus incentive bonus amount ranges from \$300,000 to \$750,000, depending on the size of the Company's branded net revenue CAGR for the 2021 year over the 2019 year.
 Such bonus will be paid in 2022 as part of the normal year-end review cycle if performance merits.